mixxxdj/manual/source/chapters/controlling_mixxx.rst

 divided into a left-hand side for deck 1 and right-hand side for deck 2.
 Please note that you can also access the functions through Mixxx's interface.

-For some user groups, like those using :term:`MIDI <MIDI Controller>`/:term:`HID
-<HID Controller>` controllers or vinyl control, it might be useful to
-enable/disable the keyboard mappings at runtime.
+For some user groups, like those using :term:`controllers <controller>` or :term:`vinyl control`, it might be useful to enable/disable the keyboard mappings at runtime.
 You can do so by clicking :menuselection:`Options --> Enable Keyboard Shortcuts`.

 .. hint::  If you hover with the mouse over a control (e.g. the crossfader) in